RobTillaart/AD9833/README.md

 ## Description

-Experimental library for the AD9833 function generator.
+Experimental library for the AD9833 function (waveform) generator.
 The library supports both hardware SPI and software SPI.

 TODO: test with hardware.